 Psychotherapy is a form of talk therapy.
 In order for it to be successful, you will need to find a therapist with whom you feel safe and comfortable.
 Trust is a crucial component of this process.
 For instance, as African American women, on top of normal day-to-day issues, there are societal issues that we also face in different environments such as microaggressions, racism, and discrimination.
-Thankfully, in the last couple of years, a large number of black therapists have emerged in the field to provide therapy for women of color and the number of African American counselors is growing each year.
+Thankfully, in the last couple of years, a large number of black therapists have started providing therapy for women of color and the number of African American counselors is growing each year.
 The same goes for Asian therapy, Latinx therapy, and women of color therapy in general.

-If you made the first therapy appointment with your therapist, you’re probably feeling a little anxious about the first session.
+If you made the first therapy appointment with your counselor, you’re probably feeling a little anxious about the first session.
 That is perfectly normal, but there is nothing to be afraid of.
-You’re taking a tremendous step to improving your mental health and your overall quality of life.
-In the first session, your counselor will ask you to talk a little bit about yourself, what brought you to therapy, and if there are any specific issues you want to discuss.
-They will also ask you about your expectations of therapy and what your goals are.
+You’re taking a tremendous step in improving your mental health and your overall quality of life.
+In the first session, your counselor will ask you to talk a little bit about yourself, what made you come there, and if there are any specific issues you want to discuss.
+They will also ask you about your expectations of those sessions and what your goals are.
 So before going to a session, think about what you want to share.

 Talking About Feelings

 As your therapy progresses, you will talk more and more about your feelings, which can sometimes be challenging.
 In order for this to be effective, you’ll need to grow more comfortable with exploring and uncovering your feelings, what triggers them, and how you cope with them.
 Although tough in the beginning, this is an important step to learning what changes you’ll need to make to feel better.